 25236 & 25181 worked the Forders - Kings Cross Goods 'Fletliner' on June 28th.

 During 1983 25181's forays onto Cambrian metals were none too successful.
 On July 30th 25181 & 25229 worked the 10.10 Euston - Aberystwyth forward from Birmingham New Street returning with the 17.15 Aberystwyth - Shrewsbury.
 Unfortunately on this return trip both locomotives had failed by Newtown, requiring the assistance of 47226 sent out from Shrewsbury.
 Interestingly this same combination returned to this route on August 13th, working the 07.44 Shrewsbury - Aberystwyth and coming back with the 10.10 to Euston, this time 25229 failed at Machynlleth and dragged to Shrewsbury where a Class 47 took over.

+25181 was stabled at Wolverhampton on March 5th.
 Visitors to Newcastle from across the Pennines included 25181 & 25037 on March 8th’s evening Hardendale – Lackenby freight, returning later with the empties.
 25181 worked a Tees – Scunthorpe freight on March 23rd and was noted at Thornaby the next day.

-A failed dmu on July 10th led to 25181 working the 07.55 Blackpool - Manchester Victoria.
+25181 was noted at Manchester Victoria on July 7th.
+A failed diesel multiple unit on July 10th led to 25181 working the 07.55 Blackpool - Manchester Victoria.

 The Ditton BOC - Broughton Lane tanks continued the use of a Class 25 & 40, during August such combinations were 25178 & 40181 (4th), 25176 & 40155 (9th), 25213 & 40192 (13th), 25181 & 40044 (17th) and 25201 & 40028 (22nd), incursions by 47’s becoming more frequent, by October they would be the norm.